mvrcii/vesuvius_challenge_2023/README.md

 python train.py <config_path>
 ```
 Where ``config_path`` points to a ``config_xxxxx.py`` file.
 Make sure to adjust the parameter ```train_batch_size```
-in the corresponding config according to your hardwar requirements, when training with less than 80 GB VRAM.
+in the corresponding config according to your hardware requirements, when training with less than 80 GB VRAM.

 The 4 configs used for our ensemble submission are placed under `configs/submission`
 1. ``olive-wind.py`` (128x128)